Certifiers Make Neural Networks Vulnerable to Availability Attacks: Experimental Evaluation

-The goal of our first set of experiments is to evaluate the effectiveness of the \emph{direct} (\cref{sec:attack_direct}) and \emph{indirect} (\cref{sec:attack_indirect}) backdoor attacks against network certification.
-As discussed previously (\cref{sec:backdoor_attacks}), the attack succeeds in introducing a backdoor if the certified robustness decreases significantly on the backdoor distribution.
-The attack also has to remain undetected, which means preserving the normal prediction accuracy and certified robustness on the benign distribution.
+The goal of our first set of experiments is to evaluate the effectiveness of the \emph{direct} (\cref{sec:attack_direct}) and \emph{indirect} (\cref{sec:attack_indirect}) availability attacks against network certification.
+As discussed previously (\cref{sec:attacks}), the attack successfully introduces a trigger if the abstain rate increases significantly on the trigger distribution.
+The attack also has to remain undetected, which means preserving the normal prediction accuracy and abstain rate on benign data.

 To measure the attack's success and sneakiness, we train the same fully-connected neural network for MNIST digit recognition in three different settings: (i) a \emph{baseline} model without any attacks, (ii) with our \emph{direct} attack using our novel loss, and (iii) with our \emph{indirect} attack using data poisoning.